-On a Budget for Valentine’s Day?
-This Fun Date Idea Only Costs a Penny
+This Valentine’s Day Date Idea Costs a Penny

 It’s nearly Valentine’s Day, which means it’s almost time to blow an entire paycheck on a dozen long-stem roses, a six-foot-tall teddy bear and a rare, perfectly aged bottle of Champagne.

-And don’t forget to make a reservation for that fancy restaurant that’s only serving an overpriced “tasting menu” on that particular night!
+And don’t forget to make a reservation for that fancy restaurant that has limited seating due to the pandemic and is only serving an overpriced “tasting menu” on that particular night!

 Oh, and it wouldn’t hurt to spring for a couple’s massage, too, right?